ugochi-rose/ugochi-rose/README.md

 - 👋 Hi, I’m @ugochi-rose
-- 👀 I’m interested in software and utilizating what i alredy know
+- 👀 I’m interested in software and utilizating what i already know
 - 🌱 I’m currently learning more programming languages
 - 💞️ I’m looking to collaborate on anyones who is interested
 - 📫 How to reach me ugochiakano@gmail.com